ExtremeKrish/blog/_posts/2024-06-15-The-day-I-got-Cursed.md

 date: 2024-06-15 15:23:00 +0530
 ---

-I'll correct the spelling mistakes, punctuation errors, and grammatical mistakes and format your story properly.

----

 # A Shocking Experience

 Yo, wassup everyone!
 As you guys know, I'm on my way to telling life experiences that happened over the two years I was inactive.
 Here's a story of me experiencing a horrible incident that happened on an unknown date, possibly in August 2023.
 Here it goes: